sekika/kaidoku/docs/analysis.md

     Level 5 No. 1
     Valid sudoku with unique solution of level 5 (hard).

 By default, it shows if the sudoku is valid sudoku with unique solution, and if it is, the difficulty of the problem.
 It is the analysis of verbose level 1. `a` command can have a parameter of verbose level as an argument.
-Output of the analysis can have 5 level of verbose.
+Output of the analysis can have 5 level of verboseness.
 As the number increases, the message will increase.

 - `a` shows only the difficulty level.
 - `a 2` shows part of advanced logics.